To be eligible to apply for the Postdoctoral Master's Degree Program in clinical and translational science, applicants must:

 Preference is given to applicants with a doctoral GPA of greater than 3.0 on a 4.0 scale.

-Up to 50 percent of credits taken at Mayo Clinic Graduate School of Biomedical Science can be completed prior to program admission.
-If more than 50 percent of the credits have been taken, they may not count toward program completion.
+Up to six credits taken at Mayo Clinic Graduate School of Biomedical Science can be completed prior to program admission.
+If more than six credits have been taken, they may not count toward program completion.

 Successful applicants and their home departments or sponsors must demonstrate sufficient protected time to meet all program milestones.